M6GSN/ASL_Cloud/README.md

 ![Coffee Time](https://m6gsn.co.uk/git/DO09.png)

-the buld has finished and you should see an IP adress in the photo below its where the 167. is you will need this ip address for the next part
+the buld has finished and you should see an IP address in the photo below its where the 167. is you will need this IP address for the next part

 ![logining time](https://m6gsn.co.uk/git/DO10.png)

 ___

-<a name="node">seting up your node
+<a name="node">setting up your node

-to get staeted with the instalation of the project you need to run the following commands
+to get started with the installation of the project you need to run the following commands

 `apt update && apt install git`